-In this guided anger meditation script you will quickly relax and start to feel calm.
+In this guided anger meditation script, you will quickly relax and feel calm.

-Meditation can significantly reduce your levels of anger, irritability and frustration, as I will discuss in the anger meditation script below.
-Essentially, meditation helps to produce feelings of calmness that counteract the anger.
-Plus, meditation trains the mind to be less reactive when we do experience anger, so you won’t be influenced by your emotions.
+Meditation can significantly reduce your levels of anger, irritability, and frustration, as I will discuss in the anger meditation script below.

 Anger Meditation Script [20 Minute Session]

 Note: As well as this guided anger meditation script, I recommend you look at these traditional meditations for anger.

 1: [1 minute] Repeat after me: “Anger is just an emotion.
 I am going to create feelings of calmness and relaxation.”

 2: [1 Minute] Choose a peaceful object to meditate on (such as a flower or crystal).
 You can meditate on the breath too if you prefer.
 If it is a physical object, place it in front of you approximately three feet away.